How a Single Parent Can Boost Their Child’s Academic Success

 If the parents’ decision to divorce is firm and final, their main common goal should be to build teamwork whenever possible.
+This means positive interaction when step parents are involved as well.
 Make sure that the child understands the situation.
 Talk to the child together, explaining everything without any accusations against each other.

 It is essential to outline how the child’s life and routine will change.
 Uncertainty and variability in the everyday schedule are bad for a kid’s psychological development, so it is not surprising if there is simply no “resource” left for learning.

 Besides, even if there is only one primary caregiver and the child spends significantly less time with the second parent, priorities regarding education must be the same and consistent.

 It would be best to talk to your spouse about how you would contribute to your child’s education, as each parent’s involvement in this process matters.
 Both mom and dad should get involved in their child’s life, be interested in the child’s academic performance and everything that happens at school and outside of school.

 - Act interested in what is happening in the child’s life throughout the school year, not just on the eve of tests and exams.
 Bad grades and low motivation for certain subjects often arise from a lack of understanding of some relatively fundamental but straightforward topics.
 The longer the problem is ignored, the more frustrated the student becomes.

 - Do not scold or punish your child for their poor grades, do not compare them with other children, but do not ignore problems either.

 - Keep calm, and approach the situation with concern, not anger.